ejwillemse/BAN313/chapter3.md

 We wish to determine the number of passangers arriving _per minute_ from the Gautrain between 16:00 and 18:00PM.
 This information is necessary to determine the number of outbound access gate to activate during the peak-arrival time.
 The Gautrain can determine whether an access gate should be inbound or outbound.
-Approximately five passangers can go through the gate per minute.
+Approximately _two_ passangers can go through the gate per minute, and they the station is considering having only _two_ outbound access-gates open during the peak-time.
+The question that we need to answer is what is the propability of more the two outbound access-gates being insufficient?

 Data on the arrival time of passangers between 16:00 and 18:00PM for the previous 30 working days can be found in the `gauArrive` dataframe.